MichalOpoka/ecfr/cfr/title-14-Aeronautics-Space/chapter-I-Federal-Aviation-Administration-Department-Transportation/subchapter-C-Aircraft/part-27-Airworthiness-Standards-Normal-Category-Rotorcraft/subpart-F-Equipment/subjectgroup-ECFR232a7809c7a48ed-Instruments-Installation/section-27.1329.md

 ##### § 27.1329 Automatic pilot system. #####

+Link to an amendment published at 88 FR 8738, Feb.
+10, 2023.

-(a) Each automatic pilot system must be designed so that the automatic pilot can -
+(a) Each automatic pilot system must be designed so that the automatic pilot can—

 (1) Be sufficiently overpowered by one pilot to allow control of the rotorcraft; and